Gertrude Stein |

 And more profound and theretofore hidden as Santa Maria Maggiore

 May be hidden by similar churches inside Rome.
-One sidewalk

 May hide another, as when you're asleep there, and

 One song hide another song; a pounding upstairs

 One friend may hide another, you sit at the

 With one and when you get up to leave there is another

 Whom you'd have preferred to talk to all along.